ftejada9/Real-Time-Bus-Tracker/readme.md

 In this exercise, a map is created from Google Maps API.
 Then, markers are added from the buses locations fetched from MBTA, the markers are real-time updated every 15 seconds, showing the bus movement from MIT to Cambridge.
 Also, southbound and northbound routes are color coded.

+A future improvement will add an 'update' button, if the user does not want to wait for 15 seconds in a given moment.

 ---
 MIT License